rgiosa10/programming-language-selector/README.md

 #### By Ruben Giosa

 #### This is an application for people interested in coding to decide which language they should learn first between Python, JavaScript, and Go.
-User answers five silly questions, upon submission of the form it will recommend one of those three languages.
+The user answers five silly questions, upon submission of the form it will recommend one of those three languages.

 ## Technologies Used